Jit-EASE/Stress-Emotion-Detection/README.md

 Simulated tomographic imaging using LiDAR depth data from the iPhone 13 Pro Max (Continuity Camera)

-The system’s purpose is to feed real-time behavioural metrics into corporate productivity and well-being econometric models, enabling more precise causal inference.
+The system’s purpose is to feed real-time behavioural metrics into econometric models, enabling more precise causal inference.

 Platform: Built on Dash (Plotly) for real-time multi-component econometric visualisation and statistical feedback, ensuring modular deployment and reproducible analysis workflows.